Three essential steps to kickstart Digital Transformation

-Digital Transformation is a focus for many organisations right now and as you can see from the Google Trends search volumes, it's increasing in popularity recently.
-As with any change within an organisation, there are many challenges (as shown in my previous post on Understanding Digital Transformation), so once you've identified digital advocates in the organisation, it's time to map out the journey.
+Digital Transformation is a focus for many organizations right now and as you can see from the Google Trends search volumes, it's increasing in popularity recently.
+As with any change within an organization, there are many challenges, so once you've identified digital advocates in the organization, it's time to map out the journey.

 - What are your digital strengths and weaknesses?
 Use the TOWs matrix to make this more useful.

-- What are your key competitors, or similar organisations doing?
+- What are your key competitors, or similar organizations doing?

 - What's around the corner?
 This information is often not available online as it's often 'work in progress'.
-I recently attended the Academy of Marketing conference to explore what's new in marketing education, it was really useful and revealed latest marketing thinking in research and education.
-Look at relevant events where you can meet other businesses in a similar situation and if you’re reading this and in the digital sector, don't forget the Smart Insights conference taking place in London (17th September) which brings together all the elements of integrated digital marketing.
+I recently attended the Academy of Marketing conference to explore what's new in marketing education, it was really useful and revealed the latest marketing thinking in research and education.
+Look at relevant events where you can meet other businesses in a similar situation.

-“When researching places to stay on TripAdvisor, 80 percent of respondents read at least 6-12 reviews before making their decision, and they’re most interested in recent reviews that will give them the freshest feedback.
+“When researching places to stay on TripAdvisor, 80 percent of respondents read at least six to 12 reviews before making their decision, and they’re most interested in recent reviews that will give them the freshest feedback.

 More than half of respondents (53%) will not book a hotel that does not have reviews.”